 Poker is a game of skill, so be patient and practise.
 With experience comes valuable knowledge, not least when it comes to poker.

 Online poker vs Live poker

-Another significant difference between the two game formats is the pace of the game.
-While live poker average around 30 hands per hour, online poker average 100 hands.
+Another significant difference between the two-game formats is the pace of the game.
+While live poker averages around 30 hands per hour, online poker averages 100 hands.
 Therefore, online poker is a much faster poker version.

-Lastly, live poker does not offer poker bonuses like an online casino usually do.
-Poker bonuses can be a great asset, especially for beginners, since it prevents players from loosing larger amounts of money.
+Lastly, live poker does not offer poker bonuses like an online casino usually does.
+Poker bonuses can be a great asset, especially for beginners, since it prevents players from losing larger amounts of money.

 Rake is the scaled commission fee taken by the operator of the poker room.
 Generally, the fee is between 2,5 – 10% of the pot in each poker hand.

 A zero-sum game is when a players gain in a game is equivalent to another players’ loss.
 Therefore, the net change in wealth is zero.

 Yes, winnings from online poker are taxable with 30% in India.

 If you are interested in playing poker online using Indian rupees, your alternatives will unfortunately be limited.